ids/cluster-builder/docs/coreos-iscsi-storage.md

 Benchmark complete... sleeping 300s (kill me anytime).
 ```

-> Thos are great numbers for an iSCSI volume hosted over 1GbE, showing near 2x improvement with the recent disk scheduler optimization of `elevator=director`.
+> Thos are great numbers for an iSCSI volume hosted over 1GbE, showing near 2x improvement with the recent disk scheduler optimization of `elevator=deadline`.

 Now we will do as suggested, and kill (remove) our benchmark job: